Mentor of the Year Award

 Each year, the MFC recognizes up to two faculty members with our award.
 These two annual Mentor of the Year award recipients will typically represent two different areas of mentorship at Feinberg (e.g., clinical care, basic science, clinical or social research).
 Recipients are announced on Feinberg's annual Lewis Landsberg Research Day and are recognized with an award of $1,000 and their names and the date are engraved on a plaque located in the Dean's office.
 In addition, the awardees will have the opportunity to share their mentoring tips and stories at a mentoring workshop.

-Past RecipientsSelect a year below to read news stories about our award's past recipients.
+Past RecipientsSee below for news stories and more information about our award's past recipients.

 Nominate a Great Mentor